YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **$zroutines and $zgbldir vs. UCI & Volume set**

-The YottaDB environment is defined by $ZROUTINES (initialized from $ydb_routines) and $zgbldir (initialized from $ydb_gbldir).
+The YottaDB environment is defined by $ZROUTINES (initialized from $gtmroutines) and $zgbldir (initialized from $gtmgbldir).
 Concepts from other M implementations such as UCI and Volume Sets do not exist on YottaDB.

 The YottaDB separation between routines and the database is very powerful, especially in real-world environments.
 Apart from the flexibility this offers, it enables the practice of “defensive programming”, not unlike defensive driving.
 This is desirable as defensive practices reduce the probability of errors.